oittaa/reproducible-signal/README.md

 ## Ubuntu 18.04

-1. You will need around 10GB of free space for Docker
+0. You will need around 10GB of free space for Docker images and Signal build process
+1. Get the files `git clone https://github.com/oittaa/reproducible-signal.git && cd reproducible-signal`
 2. Install the following packages `sudo apt install aapt adb docker.io wget`
 3. If you had to install Docker
     1. Add youserlf to the group `sudo usermod -aG docker $USER`